 Why Does PCOS Impact Pregnancy Chances?

-PCOS affects the part of the body that’s perhaps most involved with fertility — the ovaries.
-In general, the reason why PCOS causes infertility is because it disrupts hormone levels and can prevent ovulation.
+PCOS significantly affects the part of the body that’s perhaps most involved with fertility — the ovaries.
+In general, the reason why PCOS causes infertility is because it disrupts hormone levels and can even prevent ovulation- the act of releasing an egg.
 Irregular periods make it much harder to conceive a child.

 The hormonal imbalance that PCOS causes also can affect the development of your eggs or the way your body handles them.
 You may ovulate, but the egg isn’t prepared for fertilization, and in the end, you don’t conceive (source).

 Not everyone has the time, money, or motivation to go through medical treatments to address PCOS.
 While it’s true professional help will bring quicker and more reliable success rates than simple changes in your lifestyle, it never hurts to try to tackle the problem on your own before reaching out.

 As always, have an open line of communication with your doctor about everything you’re doing.